clingen-data-model/clinvar-submitter/README.md

 # clinvar-submitter
 Clojure (java) application for parsing a DMWG Interpretation JSON-LD file and transforming it into a ClinVar Variant submission record.

+See release notes at the bottom of this page.

 This project consists of